Q: When can I apply for the SFIC Scholarship?

 Q: If my family is awarded, how is the payment made?

-If your family has been awarded a scholarship, payments will be made directly to your child(ren’s) respective school in the form of two installments: 50% of the award will be paid in February for the first half of the school year and the remaining 50% will be paid in June for the second half of the school year.
+- If your family has been awarded a scholarship, payments will be made directly to your child(ren’s) respective school in the form of two installments: 50% of the award will be paid in late January for the first half of the school year and the remaining 50% will be paid in June for the second half of the school year.

 Q: If my child is currently receiving a scholarship, do I have to reapply for the following school year(s)?